 Course Description 1 Engineering/Engineers have been expected to fulfill key roles among social issues and others, such as energy, environment and resource.
 This class introduces cutting edge science and technologies from their backgrounds, research and development, to problems for the practical applications.
-In addition to the understanding of each technology, the attendances learn the importance for engineers to have multidisciplinary mind and understanding of the topics of the course.
+In addition to the understanding of each technology, the attendances learn the importance for engineers to have multidisciplinary mind and understand the significance of engineering to realize sustainable development.
+Group discussions will be done for further understanding of the topics of the course.